linroger/Finance-Notes-and-Marginalia/Clippings/Settlement Price.md

 On the Moscow Exchange (MOEX), settlement prices for the RTS Index and MICEX Index are based on activity between 3:00 p.m. and 4:00 p.m. of the last trading day.
 The Russian Volatility Index uses a different time, focusing instead on activity between 2:03:15 p.m. and 6:00:00 p.m.

 ### Fast Fact
 Settlement prices may also be used to compute the daily net asset value (NAV) of mutual funds or exchange-traded funds (ETFs).

 ## Example of the Settlement Price

-If you own a call option with a strike price of $100 and the settlement price of the underlying asset at its expiration is $120, then the owner of the call can purchase shares for $100, which could then be sold for a $20 profit since it is in the money.
+If you own a call option with a strike price of $100 and the settlement price of the underlying asset $$a_t$$ its expiration is $120, then the owner of the call can purchase shares for $100, which could then be sold for a $20 profit since it is in the money.
 If, however, the settlement price was $90, then the option would expire worthless since it is out of the money.

 ## What Does Settlement Mean in Finance?

-The term settlement refers to the point at which a financial transaction is complete.
+The term settlement refers to the point $\$a_t$$ which a financial transaction is complete.
 This means that payment is transferred from the buyer to the seller and the security or asset is delivered to the buyer.
 Payment cannot be cancelled in most cases once a transaction is settled.

 ## What Is the Settlement Period for a Trade?
 The settlement period for a trade depends entirely on the type of security or asset involved.
 This is the time it takes to complete a transaction from the initiation date to the time delivery must be made.
 For instance, trades settle for equities on a T+1 schedule.
 This means they settle one business day after the trade is initiated.

 ## What's the Difference Between an Opening and Closing Price?

-Opening and closing prices determine the price that assets trade at different times during the trading day.
-The opening price is the price at which a security trades when the stock market opens.
-The closing price, on the other hand, is the price at which it trades as soon as the closing bell rings and the market closes for the day.
-Both reflect the prices at the opening and closing of the regular trading day.
+Opening and closing prices determine the price that assets trade $\$a_t$$ different times during the trading day.
+The opening price is the price $$a_t$$ which a security trades when the stock market opens.
+The closing price, on the other hand, is the price $$a_t$$ which it trades as soon as the closing bell rings and the market closes for the day.
+Both reflect the prices $$a_t$$ the opening and closing of the regular trading day.

 ## The Bottom Line
 As an investor, there are several things you should understand about how trading works.
 One of these is how settlement prices work.
 Settlement prices are often calculated as an average across the trading day.
 These prices are commonly used as reference prices for assets and can help you determine whether you're in a position to realize a profit or a loss.

 Article Sources